openwdl/learn-wdl/0_language-concepts.md

 - Refactor long WDL files using `imports`, enables references to task(s) described other WDL files
 - List the Workflow and task calls BEFORE the task descriptions in each WDL file
 - Use strong typing for Variable definitions
+    - scoped to Workflow or Task
+    - supported primitive types include: Boolean, Int, Float, String, File
+    - other supported types include: Array, Map (for key-value pairs), Object
+    - supported type prefix options include: “?” for variable that can be optional, “+” is for Arrays that the array must have at least one entry
 - Assign Parameters at scope (workflow, task, command)
 - Use Key-valye input files for parameter assignments - usually `input.json`
     - `{"WorkflowName.ParamName": "workflowParamValue",`